"The property is steeped in luxurious history and brings to mind a simpler time."

 In 1986, Angel & Robin Isaacs purchased the land from Vanderbilt and established it as the headquarters of their business, ICDI, which developed software technology for drilling oil wells.
 Angel later converted the property into a private hideaway for Christian music recording artists and songwriters, which she called Chapelgate.
 During this time, Amy Grant recorded her record-breaking "Lead Me On" music video at the base of Carmac Falls.

-The family spent thousands of hours renovating the buildings and is responsible for designing and engineering the bridge that currently spans Evins Mill Pond.
+The family spent thousands of hours renovating the buildings and is responsible for designing and engineering the bridge that spanned Evins Mill Pond until 2022.
 To this day, Angel shares a deep affection for the property that figured so prominently in her life, authoring "The Chapelgate Adventure Series" and using the property as the setting for her books.

 1990 TO 1993